Wednesday 22nd November 2017 is our next half day close for training - from 12.30pm onwards.

-Fundraising for MacMillan is on Saturday 7th October 9am
+Fundraising for Macmillan held on Saturday 7th October 9am

-Flu appointments for Saturday 7th & 14th October are now available to book at reception and online
+Flu appointments available to book at reception and online

 The injected flu vaccine is offered free of charge on the NHS to people who are at risk.
 This is to ensure they are protected against catching flu and developing serious complications.